-One of the most common questions in an expecting mother’s mind is what her unborn baby will look like.
+One of the most common questions an expecting mother has is what her unborn baby will look like.
 From the moment we realize we’re pregnant until the day our baby is in our arms, most mothers spend countless hours daydreaming about who their little ones will resemble.
-Most babies will look more like mom, like dad, or like an even combination of the two.
+Most babies will look more like mom, like dad, or like a combination of the two.
 On the other hand, some babies come out looking like no one expected!
-There are a significant number of factors that go into what your baby will look like, which we’ll explore in this article.

 7 Things That Influence Your Baby’s Appearance